mh-cz/GameMaker-Foreach/README.md

 Feather - no more errors and red lines (still some warnings tho)
 Speed - around 15% faster
 The insides are much nicer to look at
+Stack is limited to max 10 nested loops (I've never seen anyone use more than 4 but you can edit the value if you need more for some reason)

 [v2.0.7] Tiny update
 Updated autodetect